ntuanb/blog/_posts/2016-12-24-continuous-deployment-with-codeship.md

 image: assets/images/2016/codeship.jpg
 ---

-> Continuous delivery (CD) is a software softwareing approach in which teams produce
+> Continuous delivery (CD) is a software softwaring approach in which teams produce
 > software in short cycles, ensuring that the software can be reliably released at any
 > time.
 It aims at building, testing, and releasing software faster and more frequently. - Wikipedia